zulip/zulip/docs/outreach/gsoc.md

   projects that have not been seriously attempted previously.

-  Recent sweeps through the Zulip server and web app tracker have identified about 100 older pull requests where a previous contributor (sometimes via GSoC!) did significant work towards something valuable, and there's significant feedback from maintainers, but the project was never finished, and requires significant further effort from a new contributor in order to progress.
+  Recent sweeps through the Zulip server and web app tracker have identified about 100 open pull requests where a previous contributor (sometimes via GSoC!) did significant work towards something valuable, and there's significant feedback from maintainers, but the project was never finished, and requires significant further effort from a new contributor in order to progress.
 These are tracked via the [completion candidate label][completion-candidate].
 One of our goals for this summer's GSoC is to complete many of these issues.
-Start by picking something that's interesting to you and you feel you have the skills required to complete, reading the code and the feedback, and then creating your own PR for the issue, doing your own careful testing and cross-linking the original work.
-Remember to credit the original contributor [as documented in our commit guidelines](../contributing/commit-discipline.md).
+Start by picking something that's interesting to you, and you feel you have the skills required to complete.
+Read the code and the feedback, and then create your own PR for the issue.
+Remember to carefully test your work (there may be problems that the reviewers missed, or that were introduced by rebasing across other changes!), and credit the original contributor [as documented in our commit guidelines](../contributing/commit-discipline.md).
 We expect to have a more detailed guide on this process available this Spring.
   **Skills required**: Varies with project; a common skill will be